How to take long exposure photos without an ND filter

 There's an other-worldly look to the long exposure shot, as it captures something that the naked eye doesn't see.
 I have to admit that I now have a new addiction and can't wait to get my hands on some filters when budget allows, as they are quite pricey.

-However, Melvin did suggest that we try using very long exposures at sunset just as the light dies, literally as it’s about to become dark.
-As I drove through our village at the end of the day there was a magnificent sunset and I decide there was no time like the present.
-We’ve got the lovely Pickmere Lake just minutes away from home so I headed straight there.
+As I drove through our village later that day, there was a magnificent sunset, and I decided there was no time like the present.
+We’re lucky to have Pickmere Lake just minutes from home, so I headed straight there to give it a try.

 Sony A7 ii.
 24-70mm lens.
 30 seconds, f/20, ISO 80